vibhuagrawal14/cool/_posts/2017-12-22-configuring-chalk.md

 ---
 layout: post
-title: "How to configure Chalk"
+title: "coolest things i learnt this week #2"
-description: "Learn more about the config file for Chalk and how to set it up properly."
+description: "global warming, the summerless year, swans, etc."
-tags: [web, jekyll]
+tags: [history, geography, wildlife]
 ---

 The `_config.yml` file is the most important one.
 It contains the basic setup of your project.